microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 KernelOptions key consists of a map of key-value pairs, where a key is an identifier and a value is a name of the package (kernel) used in a scenario described by the identifier.
 During the build time, all kernels provided in KernelOptions will be built.

-KernelOptions is mandatory for all image types except for rootfs.
+KernelOptions is mandatory for all non-`rootfs` image types.

+KernelOptions may be included in `rootfs` images which expect a kernel, such as the initrd for an ISO, if desired.

 Currently there are only two keys with an assigned meaning:
 - `default` key needs to be always provided.
 It designates a kernel that is used when no other scenario is applicable (i.e. by default).